ipropper/easybatch-tutorials/README.md

 * [Unix-like pipeline][]: A sample application to process data in pipeline the unix-way
 * [Filter-Map-Reduce][]: A filter-map-reduce example using Easy Batch
 * [Word Count][]: The classic word count example using Easy Batch
+* [Transforming a CSV file to Xml format][]: A typical ETL application that transforms a CSV file to XML format

 ### Intermediate tutorials